 All the best, easy Christmas Cookie Recipes and decorating tips for your annual Christmas Cookie bake day or holiday party.
 Fill your cookie jar with festive homemade cookies, frosted and decorated for the holiday season.

-Every holiday has its own fun and bit of magic, but Christmas truly is the most wonderful time of the year where traditions are celebrated and memories are made.
+Every holiday has its own fun and bit of magic, but Christmas truly is the most wonderful time of the year when traditions are celebrated and memories are made.
 It’s a time to gather our loved ones, amend differences, be extra charitable, and remember our blessings.

 One of the most special traditionas?
 Baking!
 I’ve been developing and sharing recipes for years.
 That’s led to far too many cookie taste-testing scenarios in my kitchen but it means a plethora of delicious baked goodies for you!